Tanmaya13/Cafeteria-Management-System/README.md

 # Cafeteria-Management-System
+## About
-A web application where customers can place order for food items by selecting from a wide varieties of menu after doing validation through OTP.
+A web application where customers can register, login and place order for food items by selecting from a wide varieties of menu, after doing validation through OTP.
+## Tech Stack
+* Python
+* HTML
+* CSS
+* Javascript
+* Bootstrap
+* Django
+* SQLite3